 The US Army Airborne School, located at Ft.
 Benning, Georgia, is one of the activities cadets may participate in between their MSII and MSIII year.
 The school is three weeks long and consists of ground week, tower week, and jump week.
-The purpose of Airborne School is to qualify in the use of the parachute and to develop leadership, confidence, and excellence through training.
+The purpose of Airborne School is to qualify the cadet in the use of the parachute and to develop leadership, confidence, and excellence through training.

 Airborne graduates are among the most elite soldiers in the US Army.
 Every Army Ranger and US Special Forces Soldier is AIRBORNE qualified.
 AIRBORNE!

 For more information click here